istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 EOF
 {{< /text >}}

+All `httpbin.full` workloads and the workload with sidecar for `httpbin.partial` can only serve mutual TLS traffic.

-Now the requests from the clients without sidecar start to fail.
+Now the requests from the `sleep.legacy` starts to fail, since it can't send mutual TLS traffic.

 {{< text bash >}}
-$ for from in "foo" "mixed" "legacy"; do for to in "foo" "mixed" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.foo to httpbin.foo: 200 sleep.foo to httpbin.mixed: 200 sleep.foo to httpbin.legacy: 200
+$ for from in "full" "partial" "legacy"; do for to in "full" "partial" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.full to httpbin.full: 200 sleep.full to httpbin.partial: 200 sleep.full to httpbin.legacy: 200
-sleep.mixed to httpbin.foo: 200
-sleep.mixed to httpbin.mixed: 200
-sleep.mixed to httpbin.legacy: 200
-sleep.legacy to httpbin.foo: 000
+sleep.legacy to httpbin.full: 000
-command terminated with exit code 56 sleep.legacy to httpbin.mixed: 200
+command terminated with exit code 56 sleep.legacy to httpbin.partial: 200
 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

 ### Disable mutual TLS to plain text

-Now we can explicitly disable mutual TLS to plain text for `httpbin.foo`.
+If for some reason, you want service to be in plain text mode explicitly, we can configure authentication policy as plain text.

 {{< text bash >}}
-$ cat <<EOF | kubectl apply -n foo -f -
+$ cat <<EOF | kubectl apply -n full -f -
 apiVersion: "authentication.istio.io/v1alpha1"
 kind: "Policy"
 metadata: